 - Make a list of coverages you need

 - Shop around for a policy

 With the previously mentioned information at hand, the best place to start shopping for a travel insurance policy is at one of the many comparison websites.
-In our study of the average cost of travel insurance in 2017, we found almost all of the travel insurance quotes from comparison websites were identical or very similar in price to the premiums quoted from insurers directly.
+In our study of the average cost of travel insurance, we found almost all of the travel insurance quotes from comparison websites were identical or very similar in price to the premiums quoted from insurers directly.
 You can also call travel insurance companies directly and they should be able to quote you a premium to insure your trip.